galenhuntington/hpre/README.md

 ##  Trailing commas

+_An extension `ExtraCommas` is being considered that may eventually make this mostly obsolete._

 That the last item in a comma-separated list does not take a comma is a recurring nuisance.
 It is easy when adding to the list, or moving entries around, to fail to attend to this exception.
 Furthermore,